NX-AI/tirex/docs/content/how-to/forecasting/practice.md

 ```

 ## 4. Toy Example - Sine Wave
-Use the `plot_fc` helper defined above to visualise how the model behaves on a simple sine wave.
+Use the `plot_forecast` utility function provided in our framework to visualise how the model behaves on a simple sine wave.

 ```python
 # generate a simple sine wave